Mahmoud-ghareeb/Image-Captioning/README.md

 # Caption ME

-A project that generate captions about images
+A project that generates captions about images

 ## Model
-I have splited the model into two parts
+I have split the model into two parts
 1. Encoder part <br>
-   in the encoder part i used a pretrained MobileNetV3Large model to decode the features in the image
+   in the encoder part, I used a pre-trained MobileNetV3Large model to decode the features in the image
 3. decoder part <br>
-   i made the decoder part consist of Three parts
+   I made the decoder part consist of Three parts
    1. LSTM
-   2. Multi head attention
+   2. Multi-head attention
    3. Dense for output

  ## results
-I was be able to get a pretty high accuracy score compareing to other notebooks with accuracy 81%
+I was able to get a pretty high accuracy score compared to other notebooks with an accuracy of 82% and a BELU score with 50.0

 ## inference
-I got a pretty good decsription about the images
+I got a pretty good description of the images